-Trees within Plot 9 that are likely to be part of any earlier designed landscape are in Group5 in the southwest part of the plot.
+Trees within Plot 4 that are likely to be part of any earlier designed landscape are in Groups 12.04 and 12.07 in the south part of the plot.
+Those groups of trees are to be retained and appropriate temporary fencing put in place to protect the RPAs of those groups for the duration of the building works.